Particular/docs.particular.net/nservicebus/azure/azure-servicebus-transport.md

 ## Setting the Connection String

-The default way to set the connection string is using the .net provided connectionStrings configuration section in app.config or web.config, with the name `NServicebus\Transport`:
+The default way to set the connection string is using the .net provided `connectionStrings` configuration section in app.config or web.config, with the name `NServicebus\Transport`:

 	<connectionStrings>
 	   <add name="NServiceBus/Transport" connectionString="Endpoint=sb://{yournamespace}.servicebus.windows.net/;SharedSecretIssuer=owner;SharedSecretValue={yourkey}" />
 	</connectionStrings>

+For more detail see [Configuration Connection Strings](https://msdn.microsoft.com/en-us/library/azure/jj149830.aspx)

 ## Configuring in Detail